obsidianmd/obsidian-help/en/Getting started/Use the mobile app.md

 ### Ribbon actions

 The mobile app has no [[Ribbon]].
 Instead, the ribbon actions will be available when you tap **Open menu** (three bars icon), the last option on the navigation bar.

+### Right sidebar

+The right sidebar can be accessed by swiping left either while editing the active note or in the Reading view by holding the triple-dot icon in the upper-right corner.